Jean-Simon Desgagnés: 2022

 Outdoors, Desgagnés opened his season with a steeplechase personal best of 8:22.95 in New York City.
-At the Canadian Championships in Langley, British Columbia, he place third behind John Gay and Ryan Smeeton.
+At the Canadian Championships in Langley, British Columbia, he placed third behind John Gay and Ryan Smeeton.
 Alongside Gay and Smeeton, he was selected to represent Canada at the 2022 World Championships in Eugene, Oregon.
 In his world championship debut, he placed 12th in his heat, missing the final.

-Competing at the 2022 NACAC Championships, Desgagnés took a bronze medal in the steeplechase in 8:33.25.
+Competing at the 2022 NACAC Championships, Desgagnés took a bronze medal in the steeplechase in 8:33.25, behind Evan Jager and Duncan Hamilton, both of the United States.

 2023

 He set a new personal best 3000 m steeplechase time of 8:20.68 in May 2023, at the Sound Running Track Festival in Walnut, California.

 In July, he improved his steeple PB further with a mark of 8:17.40 in Székesfehérvár, Hungary.
 That month he also won his first senior national championship, in the 3000m steeplechase in Langley, British Columbia.
 He competed in the 3000 metres steeplechase at the 2023 World Athletics Championships in Budapest in August 2023, where he qualified for the final.
 In the final he finished eighth in a personal best time of 8:15.58.

 In November, Jean-Simon competed at the Pan Am Games in Santiago, Chile.
-Despite falling on the last water jump, he had enough of a lead to take gold in 8:30.14, beating the second place finisher by over 6 seconds.
+Despite falling on the last water jump, he had enough of a lead to take gold in 8:30.14, beating the second-place finisher, American athlete Daniel Michalski, by over 6 seconds.

 2024

 In February, Jean-Simon ran a 3000 m personal best of 7:47.39 in Boston.
 Later that month, he captured both the RSEQ 1500 m and 3000 m titles.
 Competing in his final USPORTS Championships representing Laval, Desgagnés contested both the 1500 m and 3000 m.
 With 400 m to go, Desgagnés led, followed by Matthew Beaudet of McGill, however with a final 400 m of under just under 60 seconds, Desgagnés held on to take the win in 7:59.72.
 In the 1500 m, he placed second, just 0.76 seconds behind Max Davies of Guelph.

+At the 2024 Meeting de Paris, he ran 8:13.11 to move to fifth on the Canadian all-time list for the 3000 metres steeplechase.
 He competed at the 2024 Summer Olympics in Paris in the 3000 metres steeplechase, placing 13th in the final.